MatteoVDP/Buying-vs.-Renting-a-Property-in-Toronto/README.md

 Motivation:
 - Home prices can be essentially impossible to predict due to the incredible number of factors that affects them.
 However, if we could find patterns in the individual factors that affect prices, we may be able to derive a prediction.

-Takeaways from EDA:
-- House prices peak in summer months, bottom out in Dec/Jan

 Methods:
-- XGBoost as Primary Predictor (WHY?)
+- XGBoost as Primary Predictor
-- ARIMAX + Harmonic + Random Noise as Column Extender for 'backbone' variables (e.g. population, GDP) (WHY?)
+- ARIMAX + Harmonic + Random Noise as Column Extender for 'backbone' variables (e.g. population, GDP)
-- Conditional Functions as Column Extender for Dependant variables (WHY?)
+- Conditional Functions as Column Extender for Dependant variables